 Dr. Allan B. Melicor is a General, Cancer and Laparoscopic Surgeon serving with Medical Ministry International as a Project Director throughout Asia.
 Allan was trained in the Philippines, U.S.A., U.K., and Japan.
 He lives with his wife Blessie, an RN, and son Allen Paul in the Philippines.
 They were introduced to Medical Ministry International in 1993 when a surgical team went to the Philippines.
 After volunteering that year, Allan has continued to host projects at the Bethel Baptist Hospital in Bukidnon, Aklan Baptist Hospital, Leyte Baptist Hospital & Leyte Province, Palawan Baptist Hospital and in North and South Palawan, the Tboli Evangelical Clinic and various places in Northern Philippines, as well as in Nepal, Cambodia, Thailand, and Vietnam.

 Related to his mission with MMI, Dr. Allan Melicor stated:

 "We are gathering to show the love of Christ through our words and deeds.
 As we are representing Jesus to the people, our behavior needs to represent our faith.
 We ask that you pray in preparation for this project.
 Please pray that the people we are going to help and our local partners can discover God through the service we will share with them.
 We will be praying that your preparation and departure from North America to Philippines goes well as we work together to meet the physical and spiritual needs of our neighbors."

 This is Jan, our Philippines project miracle baby.
 In the photo, he just arrived to our Project Team when he was 27-days-old.
 He was sent to us by the governor of the province with a non-reducible hernia.
-He was gravely ill when the team saw him.
-Had we not been there, he would not have survived.
-The closest surgeon was 5 hours away, the family could not afford to take the baby there, and Jan would not have survived the trip.
+He was gravely ill.
+Had our team not been available, he would likely have not have survived.
+The closest local surgeon was 5 hours away, the family could not afford to take the baby there.
 We believe God placed our team at the right place at the right time.
 He underwent emergency surgery and did very well.